dom-o/mostbiggestegg.com/src/omad-guide.md

 	<li>sauces/spices (optional)</li>
 </ul>

+Basically a Buddha bowl type.
+I eat this every day.
 Easy meal to prep for; easy meal to cook, esp with a rice cooker.
 I toss whatever vegetables I want tender in there, plus the meat; it'll cook it fine if it's a thin enough cut.
 While it runs I chef up any last little thing, and once it's done we pop a couple eggs in to cook off the residual heat.
 Combine all ingredients in big bowl; enjoy.